Connecting Tech People.

 performing technology and sales teams across APAC.

-Work with APAC's leading tech professionals.
+Work with APAC's leading tech recruitment professionals.

 Kaliba operates across the APAC region to serve you locally.
 With a solid track record recruiting tech and IT sales professionals, our broad reach extends across Australia, Singapore, Hong Kong and beyond.
 We connect leaders in technology and IT sales with their dream employee or employer, across a variety of industries and tech specialisations.